Skip to main content

 "Graduate Assistant" is a formal title, defined in the University of Wisconsin System as a graduate student employed by and assigned responsibilities in an instructional department.
 At UW-Green Bay, Graduate Assistants can also have a working title of Research Assistant or Teaching Assistant.

-• Out-of-state tuition remission for the Non-resident and Midwest tuition rate portion of the student’s tuition.
-Note: GA remissions may vary depending on the funding source of the position.
+Out-of-state tuition remission for the Non-resident and Midwest Exchange portion of a student’s tuition

 Application Process

-• Graduate Studies will include a copy of your transcripts in your application automatically
+- Graduate Studies will include a copy of your transcripts for your application automatically.

 Eligibility